 A Neighborhood of Saturdays

-Highlights African American and Jewish community history on the Indianapolis Southside, redlining and I-70.
+It highlights African American and Jewish community history on the Indianapolis Southside.
+Additionally, it explores the impacts of redlining and the construction of I-70 on these communities.

 calendar graphic